JuanDelAguila/ManMetHacks-2.0/README.md

 # ManMetHacks-2.0
 This project aims to conduct sentiment analysis of daily news using python.
-It was developed during the hackathon ManMetHacks-2.0.
+It was developed during the hackathon ManMetHacks-2.0 in January 2020.

 Authors: Ivan Baeza and Juan del Aguila.

 Instructions
 ------------------------------
 To run the program:
-- Place all the files in the same folder
+- Clone the repo.
-- Execute the Main file.
+- Run `python3 Main.py`.
-- Necessary libraries: requests, newspaper
+- Necessary Python libraries: requests, newspaper.

 To use the program:
 - We recomend the website: https://www.ccn.com/ to try the progam quickly.